 One exception was in 1936, when King Edward VIII abdicated so he could marry American divorcée Wallis Simpson.
 That decision put Queen Elizabeth’s father on the throne, resulting in her becoming monarch after his death.

-Queen Elizabeth‘s successor, her oldest son Prince Charles, is not likely to reign for nearly as long as she does.
+Queen Elizabeth‘s successor, her oldest son, now King Charles III, is not likely to reign for nearly as long as she does.
 Charles is already 73—having been born just three years before she ascended to the throne.

-To Harris, the Queen’s Platinum Jubilee marks an opportunity to celebrate the stability of the British monarchy.
-She has met 13 U.S. Presidents and overseen 14 British Prime Ministers.
+To Harris, Queen Elizabeth II reaching her Platinum Jubilee highlighted the stability of the British monarchy—she has witnessed 14 U.S. Presidents and overseen 15 British Prime Ministers.
 “When you have a 70-year reign, there’s that opportunity to reflect on the political, social and cultural change over time and the Queen’s role as a figure of continuity during periods where otherwise there’s been a tremendous amount of change,” Harris says.